 “It’s like going to a bar you love, with the bartenders talking to you, and it seems like a fun, happy place where you want to be,” Courtney Chapman says about Australian cafés.
 Chapman came to the United States four months ago from Australia to manage Seven Point Espresso in Brooklyn, New York.

-Seven Point takes extra steps to make sure families of all sizes feel comfortable and accommodated.
-Chapman developed a kids’ menu of small, tasty items that were also approved as healthy and affordable options by parents.
-In addition to offerings like grilled cheese and a poached egg on toast, Seven Point offers babycinos.
-The introductory version of the cappuccino consists of three ounces of steamed milk, chocolate on top, and a marshmallow on the side—free with any adult purchase before 10:00 a.m. and only two dollars after.
+Seven Point takes extra steps to ensure families of all sizes feel comfortable and accommodated.
+Chapman developed a kids’ menu of small, tasty items like grilled cheese and a poached egg on toast that children and parents love.
+Seven Point also offers babyccinos; the introductory version of the cappuccino consists of three ounces of steamed milk, chocolate on top, and a marshmallow on the side—free with any adult purchase before 10:00 a.m. and only two dollars after.

-“So many local kids now have tried a babycino and love it,” Chapman says.
+“So many local kids now have tried a babyccino and love it,” Chapman says.
 “Now that they know us, they’ll order it themselves, and it’s a lot of fun.”

-Posies Bakery and Café in Portland, Oregon, has also garnered a reputation for being kid friendly, but owner Jessie Burke likes to think of the shop as being people friendly—period.
+Posies Bakery and Café in Portland, Oregon, has also garnered a reputation for being kid-friendly.
+Owner Jessie Burke likes to think of the shop as being people-friendly—period.

 “It’s about showing that you’re inclusive of everyone,” she says.
 And that includes kids.

 “Everyone loves you when you’re pregnant, then hates you when you have kids,” she says.
-Especially in the coffee community, she notes it can be difficult to find cafés that embrace families.
-A dismissive attitude can be very alienating for parents.
+Especially in the coffee community, she notes it can be challenging to find cafés that embrace families, and a dismissive attitude can be very alienating for parents.

-So Burke set out to design a space that was enjoyable for guests of all ages.
+So Burke set out to design an enjoyable space for guests of all ages.
 Posies has a playroom in the back of the café stocked with books, costumes, and a kitchen set.
 The room also has chalkboard walls kids can draw on.
-Burke has learned from experience to keep some things out of the play area—mostly for the safety of staff.
-“Nothing with wheels, nothing with noise, nothing that moves by itself because you will kill yourself,” she says with a laugh.
+Burke has learned from experience to keep some things out of the play area—primarily for staff safety.
+“Nothing with wheels, nothing with noise, nothing that moves by itself,” she says with a laugh.

-Posies’ laid-back environment reflects Burke’s experience as both an educator and a parent of three kids under the age of ten.
+Posies’ laid-back environment reflects Burke’s experience as an educator and a parent of three kids under ten.
 The playroom isn’t governed by lists of rules, but staff are on the lookout for unruly play (Burke says she pulls out the “scary teacher voice” when necessary).

-Parents are welcome in the play area, or they can enjoy their coffee while keeping a watchful eye through large windows on the playroom walls.
-Other accommodations include bench seating (much easier for younger customers to maneuver than stools) and a kids’ menu, complete with grilled cheese and PB&J—though most kids opt to order from the main menu.
+Parents are welcome in the play area, or they can enjoy their coffee while keeping a watchful eye through the large windows on the playroom walls.
+Other accommodations include bench seating (much more manageable for younger customers to maneuver than stools) and a kids’ menu, complete with grilled cheese and PB&J—though most kids opt to order from the main menu.

-Burke is glad her café has developed a reputation for being inviting to families, but she reiterates her original intention: the café was designed to be welcoming to any prospective customer.
+Burke is glad her café has developed a reputation for being inviting to families.
+Still, she reiterates her original intention: the café was designed to be welcoming to any prospective customer.
 “Ultimately, everyone is allowed to be there.”